olutosinbanjo/Hello_World_dpcpp/README.md

           >> download zip folder from github.com

-          local-terminal  $ download zip folder of this repository to your local computer (Hello_World_dpcpp.zip)
+          local-terminal  $ download zip folder of this repository to your local computer (Hello_World_dpcpp-main.zip)

           >> open terminal (for Windows / Linux)